toddarcher/rackspace-how-to/content/rackspace-email-archiving/create-an-email-archive-login-message.md

 ---
 permalink: create-an-email-archive-login-message/
-audit_date:
+audit_date: '2019-08-21'
 title: Create an email archive login message
 type: article
 created_date: '2015-05-18'
-created_by: Beau Bailey
+created_by: Corey Bell
-last_modified_date: '2018-02-25'
+last_modified_date: '2019-08-21'
 last_modified_by: Chris Moyer
 product: Rackspace Email Archiving
 product_url: rackspace-email-archiving
 ---

 Account administrators can create a login message for users to see when they log in to their email archive at `https://domaincom.archivesrvr.com`.
 The message can include any kind of useful information including login instructions or terms of use.

 **Note:** Only account administrators can create a login message, and only one message is shown on the login screen at a time.